magento/magento2-functional-testing-framework/docs/commands/mftf.md

 #### Existing static checks

 * Test Dependency: Checks that test dependencies do not violate Magento module's composer dependencies.
+* Unused Arguments: Checks that action groups do not have unused arguments.

 #### Usage